MatijaMosunic/GoogleCapstoneProject/README.md

-Next, I cleaned the data deleting corrupt or dirty data:
+Next, I cleaned the data by deleting corrupt or dirty data:

 1) End datetimes which began before start datetimes, and start datetimes equal to end datetimes;